42Shawn/42shawn.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---
 ## BIO
-I am currently a final-year Ph.D. candidate in Computer Science at the Illinois Institute of Technology (IIT) under the supervision of Prof. [Yan Yan](https://tomyan555.github.io/).
+I am a final-year Ph.D. candidate in Computer Science at the Illinois Institute of Technology (IIT) under the supervision of Prof. [Yan Yan](https://tomyan555.github.io/).
 In the meantime, I am a visiting student at the University of Wisconsin-Madison under the supervision of Prof. [Yong Jae Lee](https://pages.cs.wisc.edu/~yongjaelee/).
 My research focuses on **Efficient/Scalable AI**.

 I was a Research Scientist (Intern) at Google DeepMind supervised by Daniele Moro and Andrew Howard, working on training inference-efficient large language models.
 Additionally, I interned as a Research Scientist at Cisco Research supervised by Gaowen Liu and Ramana Kompella, where I developed efficient computer vision models and created the model slimming toolbox for Cisco.